antunjurkovic-collab/dual-native-pattern/README.md

 This repository contains the complete **Dual-Native Pattern** document suite—an architectural approach for **synchronizing** Human Representation (HR) and Machine Representation (MR) to enable safe, deterministic **reading and writing** by AI agents.

-The pattern is proven at scale through multiple implementations: the **Collaboration Tunnel Protocol (TCT)** demonstrating 83% bandwidth savings for content distribution, and **production WordPress deployments** enabling safe agentic editing with optimistic concurrency control.
+The pattern is proven at scale through multiple implementations: the **Collaboration Tunnel Protocol (TCT)** demonstrating 83% bandwidth savings for content distribution, and **production WordPress deployments** (wp-dual-native plugin) enabling safe agentic editing with optimistic concurrency control and block-level atomic operations.

 ---